Are you interested in becoming a governor?

-The Board of Trustees sets the Trust’s broad strategy and has responsibility for the Trust’s educational performance, finance, premises, staffing, audit and for complying with legislative and other requirements.
-This is overseen by sub committees of the Board.
+The Board of Trustees sets the Trust’s broad strategy and has overall responsibility for its academies educational performance, finance, premises, staffing, operations audit and for complying with legislative requirements.
+Some of these responsibilities are delegated to sub committees.

 The role of governor

-Joining the Local Governing Body as a governor offers you the opportunity to make a real contribution to the life and work of the academy.
+Joining the advisory committee as a governor offers you the opportunity to make a real contribution to the life, strategic leadership and educational performance of an academy.

 Being a governor can be very rewarding and will provide you with the opportunity to work as part of a team and gain new skills.
-Don’t worry if you have no experience as support will be available from the academy and your colleagues on the Local Governing Body.
-We are also currently developing training sessions for governors of all academies across Cuckoo Hall Academies Trust.
+Support will be available from the academy and your colleagues on the advisory committee and we are also currently developing training sessions for governors of all academies across the Trust.

-When at full capacity, our governing bodies have nine members which comprise:-
+When at full capacity, our advisory committees have a maximum of nine members which comprise: -

-Where a vacancy is advertised, parents may nominate themselves for a position at the academy where there child attends.
+If there is a vacancy, parents may nominate themselves for a position at the academy where their child attends.

 Relevant skills and experience